Brazilian waxing is one of the most popular and most talked about hair removal methods.

 I can feel the hairs and their growth direction with my hands.

 I’m also flexible.
 It helps a great deal to be flexible.

 I’ve also gotten used to it so that’s probably why it seems so easy now, after so many years.

 Don’t get me wrong,

 Even if you don’t want to use an epilator, it’s still more affordable to do your own Brazilian waxing at home.

-Most of my friends were having appointments to a waxing salon and they were all talking about it.
-I was late at the party but I joined in.
+Most of my friends had appointments to a waxing salon and they all talked about it.
+I was late in joining the party but eventually it had to happen.
 And I don’t regret it.

 But you might not like it.